koykoy027/cheat-code/Full guide in Reactjs in Laravel project using inertiajs.md

 3. **Middleware**
 <p>
-Next we need to setup the Inertia middleware.
-You can accomplish this by publishing the *HandleInertiaRequests* middleware to your application, which can be done using the following Artisan command.
+Next, we need to set up the Inertia middleware.
+You can accomplish this by publishing the <code>HandleInertiaRequests</code> middleware to your application, which can be done using the following Artisan command.
 </p>

 ```
 php artisan inertia:middleware
 ```

 <p>
-Once the middleware has been published, register the *HandleInertiaRequests* middleware in your *App\Http\Kernel* as the last item in your web middleware group.
+Once the middleware has been published, register the <code>HandleInertiaRequests</code> middleware in your <code>App\Http\Kernel</code> as the last item in your web middleware group.
 </p>

 ```